Forrai-Zoltan/shorts/md/befitting.md

 > *hidden somewhere up in the north,*
 > *that molds its master into a king..."*

-The hateful scorch of the midday sun seared his bare skin dry, and the arid wind parched his lips and stung his eyes.
+The hateful scorch of the midday sun seared his bare skin dry, and the arid wind parched his lips and cracked his hide.
 Loose rocks fell as he fixed his footing on a narrow ledge sticking out of the steep cliffside, just barely enough for a couple of toes.
 He adjusted his weight to free one hand and as he did the tiny outcrop he held onto just moments ago fell into the depths, caught by the juniper bosk below.
 After making sure he would not fall, he took a waterskin from his belt and raised it hastily to his lips.